 ESL classes are available to individuals with limited English proficiency.

-- An emphasis is placed on:

-- Reading/Writing

-Speaking/Listening

-- · Attaining citizenship

-ESL instruction is goal-oriented and selfpaced.
+An emphasis is placed on reading/writing, speaking/listening, and attaining citizenship.
+ESL instruction is goal-oriented and self-paced.
 ESL curriculum is also structured within a real-world context.